JeanChristophe-Hurault/OpenSesame-kinect-plugin/readme.md

 The "pykinect" package is already included in the plugin folder, so you don't need to download it.

-Then, to install Kinect plugin in OpenSesame, simply copy the 4 folders (kinect_init, kinect_calibration, kinect_start_recording, kinect_stop_recording) from the "plugins" folder to the OpenSesame program folder (for OpenSesame 3.0 or newer):
+Then, to install Kinect plugin in OpenSesame, simply copy every folders (kinect_init, kinect_calibration, kinect_start_recording, kinect_stop_recording) from the "plugins" folder and paste them to the OpenSesame program folder (for OpenSesame 3.0 or newer):
 - C:\Program Files (x86)\OpenSesame\share\opensesame_plugins
 </br>